-The Spark>Concept Design competition is currently accepting entries.
-The Standard Deadline has been extended to October 10.
-That is the final deadline.
-If the entry is chosen as a Finalist, the entrant will confirm and pay Phase 2 fees to Spark from October 14-25.
-The Phase 2 live jury will take place October 31.
+The Spark Concept Design competition is currently accepting entries.
+The final deadline will be October 10, 2014.
+If the entry is chosen as a Finalist, the entrant will confirm and pay Phase 2 fees to Spark from October 14-31.
+The Phase 2 live jury will take place November 1.
 The Spark Awards Celebration will follow in January/February.

 Important note: work may be entered that was created anytime during the last 24 months.
-(Student entries must be provable via student ID or copy of degree to win a Spark.
+Student entries must be provable via student ID or copy of degree to win a Spark.
 All fees—primary entry fee, finalist fee and winners circle fee, must be fully paid to become an official Spark Winner.

 The Competitions are judged along the same lines as earlier Spark events—same Criteria, Categories, website and registration system.
 They are multi-disciplinary and multi-level.
 They are two-phase competitions.